IBM/Ansible-Automation-Platform-L3/docs/Part 3/02 Creating Roles for WAS.md

 Recall that Git-cloned template had a commented-out line towards the end of the YAML definition: this line **"- role: was"** will link the new was Role (which you will define momentarily) to the litany of operations that the Ansible Playbook will perform and interact with.

-!!! note "If working from a cloned Git repository..."
+!!! note "IF WORKING FROM A CLONED GIT REPOSITORY"
     If you cloned the Git template previously, un-comment the line by deleting the # symbol.
 Otherwise, if you crafted the YAML file from scratch, add the instruction to the end of your Playbook.

 The final version of the Playbook should mirror the following template: